An example of what you can capture on the dynamic streets of Guatemala. A local band on their way to perform.

 A local artisan demonstrating her centuries old craft.

 This incredible beauty and work ethic is evident in the workshops that we visit.
 We get the opportunity to see the woven textiles for our La Matera original belts and watches.
 Instead of assembly lines of modern machines, these products are made almost entirely by hand.
 The work is detailed and precise, each piece made with extreme care and talent.
 The products are woven into rich colors-sunshine yellow, deep red, and sky blue.
-The factory employees are methodical and passionate about creating the designs in perfect and painstaking detail.
-It is both humbling and rewarding to see our products being created with such proficiency and care.
+The weavers are methodical and passionate about creating the designs in perfect and painstaking detail.
+It is both humbling and rewarding to see our fabrics being created with such proficiency and care.

 A local specialty that was prepared for us.